SavithaKrishnan/rise-dev-interview/README.md

 - **Backend (Flask + BigQuery)**
   - `GET /api/presidents`: Retrieves a list of all U.S. presidents.
   - `GET /api/search_by_date?search_date=YYYY-MM-DD`: Returns the president serving on a specific date.
+  - `GET /api/visualizations`: Returns presidents and their age at inauguration

 - **Frontend (React + Chakra UI)**
-  - Displays an interactive table of presidents.
+  - Displays a table of presidents, their birth/death info and data about their term.
   - Includes a date-picker search to find the president in office on the chosen date.
-  - Visualizes data with charts colored by political party.
+  - Visualizes president's age at inauguration over time through a bar chart.

 ---